RobertNeher/Repository-Artefact_based/README.md

 ## Rollback
 Start by: `python src/rollback.py`</BR>
 Parameters: `<Work Item ID> <To Revision>`<BR/>
 Resets work item's content back to historic state defined by "To Revision".
+If work item is labeled as "deleted", the work item will be recovered, ie. the label disappears.
 This action must create an entry in work item history store.

 # Supporting modules